Life skills you can master by playing rummy

 - Learning when to “drop” and let go

-Practice is the Name of the Game
+Practice is the name of the game

 Rummy is a game of skills, and skills can be honed.
 We always urge our players to play practice games before starting with cash games, and isn’t life a bit like that too?
 When we are young, we are constantly on a learning curve; collecting lessons, successes, and failures but growing with every experience.
 Mastering any skill requires consistency.
 The reason most pros will win over a new player despite not having a great set of cards is because they know how to deal with any situation and make the best of it.